ashes999/terrace/README.md

 - The `gosu` gem (0.9.2).
 Follow setup instructions [from the gosu wiki](https://github.com/gosu/gosu/wiki).
 - The `ocra` gem (1.9.5).

-## For Android binaries ##
+# Next Steps: Android Back-End #

+Android is very difficult target to get working.
+I had a hard time getting `mruby` to compile (even though the [mruby-sdl2](https://github.com/crimsonwoods/mruby-sdl2) and [mruby-minigame](https://github.com/bggd/mruby-minigame) gems looked promising).
+I am [not](https://github.com/mruby/mruby/issues/2872) a proficient C/C++ developer.

+LibGDX showed promise, but integration with JRuby probably requires a lot of work, so I didn't pursue it.

+[Gosu-Android](https://github.com/Garoe/gosu-android/), despite being a dead project, provided the best approach.
+However, due to some bugs (like [audio replaying strangely](https://github.com/Garoe/gosu-android/issues/14), [touch-done events not firing](https://github.com/Garoe/gosu-android/issues/18), and [screen coordinate wierdness](https://github.com/Garoe/gosu-android/issues/19)), I decided to abandon it.

+There are many paths forward -- libGDX, gosu-android, and even SDL with MRuby.
+I leave it to you to fork and do what you think is best.

-To build against the mobile target for Android, you also need to:
+To build against the mobile target for Android, you would need to:

-- Install the Android SDK installed with the API-16 platform (rubuto takes care of this)
+- Install the Android SDK installed with the API-16 platform ~~(rubuto takes care of this)~~
-- Install the `ruboto` gem (1.3.0)
+- ~~Install the `ruboto` gem (1.3.0)~~
-- Run `rubuto setup -y`.
-Note that this installs the Android SDK, ant, etc.
+- ~~Run `rubuto setup -y`.
+Note that this installs the Android SDK, ant, etc.~~